silnrsi/font-gentium/documentation/source/productsite/resources.md

 ## Rendering and application support

 These fonts will work normally like any other fonts in most applications.
-If the writing system requires special diacritic positioning the application/OS will need to support OpenType.
+If the writing system requires special diacritic positioning, the application/OS will need to support OpenType.

 These fonts also include extensive OpenType features for small caps, literacy forms, character alernates and language-specific preferences.
-For information on the specific features available in these fonts see [Font features](features).
+For information on the specific features available in these fonts, see [Font features](features).

-If special font features are to be activated the application will need to provide a way to turn on the feature or choose the feature setting.
-Details of current application support, and specific techniques for activating features, are on the [Using Font Features](http://software.sil.org/fonts/features) help page.
+If special font features are to be activated, the application will need to provide a way to turn on the feature or choose the feature setting.
+Details of current application support, and specific techniques for activating features, are on the [Using Font Features](https://software.sil.org/fonts/features) help page.

 Although the current fonts support only OpenType, previous versions provided support for Graphite and AAT (Apple Advanced Typography) technologies.
 Graphite was supported through version 5 and AAT was supported up to version 4.
-These older versions remain available from our [Previous Versions archive](http://software.sil.org/charis/download/previous-versions).
+These older versions remain available from our [Previous Versions archive](https://software.sil.org/charis/download/previous-versions).

 ## TypeTuner